Graduate Student in Residence

 There are a couple of projects I am working on that are at various stages.

 - Identifying propositions with the set of possible worlds at which the proposition is true has the infamously implausible entailment that all necessary true sentences share the same meaning.
 Several different extensions to this theory have been suggested to avoid this problematic entailment.
 One of which says that propositions are identical to the set of possible and impossible worlds at which it is true.
 I am working on a paper that argues that this extension (often called "Impossible World Semantics") still implausibly entails that seemingly non-synonymous sentences express the same proposition.
-I have presented varying versions of this project at a few conferences and will be presenting my newest draft at the Eastern APA in January 2019.
+I have presented varying versions of this project at a few conferences, most recently at the Eastern APA in January 2019.
+This project is low on my current research priorities but I stand by the arguments made in it and I plan to eventually finish this project.